Plumsail/helpdesk-docs/Online/API/get-api-key.rst

 	If you don't see the menu item Settings -> API page, please check your HelpDesk version, it should be 1.4.5 or above to use API.

 To generate new API key for Microsoft Flow connector or REST API you need to navigate to the *"Settings -> API"* page on your HelpDesk site and click "Create new" button.
 Then select type of API key according to your needs.
-Read-only keys can be used only to retrive information, Edit keys allow to update and create items.
+Read-only keys can be used only to retrive information, Edit keys allow to create, update and delete items.

 .. image:: ../_static/img/create-api-key.png
    :alt: API keys